Chili Glazed Meatloaf is simple, good old-fashioned comfort food which is the BEST kind of comfort food! This meatloaf is also a client favorite!

 One of my favorite things in the world is just a good, no-frills, meatloaf and here it is: Chili-Glazed Meatloaf!

 What is the origin of meatloaf?

-Meat loaf is considered to be an American invention, however, the concept of combining ground meat with other ingredients and then cooking them together in loaf form goes back centuries.
-Meat loaf became popular in this country around World War II as a thrifty way to use up ingredients before they spoiled.
+Meatloaf is considered to be an American invention, however, the concept of combining ground meat with other ingredients and cooking them together in loaf form goes back centuries.
+Meatloaf became popular in this country around World War II as a thrifty way to use up ingredients before they spoiled.

-When I prepare meat loaf, I get all the ingredients besides the meat mixed together first so they’ll be more evenly distributed throughout the meat loaf.
+When I prepare meatloaf, I get all the ingredients except the meat mixed together first.
+This ensures they’ll be more evenly distributed throughout the whole meatloaf.
 I then put on disposable gloves and mix everything together with my hands.

 To bake in a pan or not to bake in a pan is often the question.
-I’m a neat freak and meat loaf drippings can spatter all over the oven, so I opt for the pan.
-As soon as I take the meat loaf out of the oven, I immediately drain off any drippings then let it rest about ten minutes before slicing it.
-It’s just the two of us around here so when I reheat the remaining meat loaf in portions, I prefer it not be dry.
+I’m a neat freak and meatloaf drippings can spatter all over the oven, so I opt for the pan.

 Some mashed potatoes and a green veggie and you’re good to go!

 Adapted from the cookbook Meat Loaf by Maryana Vollstedt (published in 2007 by Chronicle Books)